Linear model reduction using spectral proper orthogonal decomposition: Examples

 \\

 When the equation is discretized in space, it takes the general form in (\ref{eq:ODE}).
-Following \citep{Bagheri09,Chen11}, we use a pseudo-spectral Hermite discretization with $N_x = 220$ collocation points \citep{Towne2018spectral}, and solve the discretized equations using MATLAB's \texttt{ode45}.
-This full-order model is run for $12000$ time steps with $\Delta t = 0.2$, generating training data from which to educe the modes.
-We use the procedure described in \citep{Towne2018spectral}, segmenting the single long trajectory into $142$ (overlapping) trajectories, each of length $N_\omega = 1024$ time steps. \\
+Following \citers{Bagheri09,Chen11}, we use a pseudo-spectral Hermite discretization with $N_x = 220$ collocation points \citep{Towne2018spectral}, and solve the discretized equations using MATLAB's \texttt{ode45}, an explicit Runge-Kutta (4,5) integrator.
+Following \citer{Towne2018spectral}, training data to compute the SPOD modes is generated from a single long run of the forced system comprising a short transient followed by $12000$ time steps of data with $\Delta t = 0.2$.
+The transient is discarded so that the modes are independent of the initial condition used in the run, and the $12000$ time steps are segmented into $r_d = 142$ overlapping blocks, each of length $N_\omega = 1024$ time steps. \\